danistefanovic/hooka/README.md

 $ hooka --config /path/to/your/webhooks.json
 ```

-Open [http://localhost:3000/hello](http://localhost:3000/hello) in your Browser.
+Open [http://localhost:3000/hello](http://localhost:3000/hello) in your browser.
 Now if you go back to your terminal, you should see something like:
 ```
 1452973827230 started: echo hello world
 1452973827230 | hello world